vives-project-xp/Zend/webinterface/README.md

 sudo reboot
 ```

-Test if docker is correctly installed with the "docker --version" command.
+Test if docker is correctly installed with the `docker --version` command.

 Then continue installation of docker  compose with:

 ```
 sudo apt-get install libffi-dev libssl-dev